 The key question that I want to answer is whether Photo-Me is a value trap.
 Qualitatively I know that it's operating in a challenging, if not actively shrinking, market and that new sources of revenue are needed; however I wonder if a quantitative analysis backs up this assessment?
-Much like Empresaria, another holding of mine, turnover has gone nowhere for years and has in fact slipped slightly in recent years:
+Much like Empresaria, another recent holding of mine, turnover has gone nowhere for years and is only now rebounding from a recent decline:

-However profits have steadily rebounded from the 2008 debacle and with a CAGR of 6% over the last 12 years are almost 50% higher than they were a decade ago.
-This improvement is reflected in the way in which margins at all points have improved towards a level more representative of a healthy business while the cost of generating these profits has been slowly reduced:
+Still profits have very steadily rebounded from the 2008 debacle and, with a CAGR of 7% over the last 13 years, are over 50% higher than they were a decade ago.
+This improvement is reflected in the way in which margins at all points have improved towards a level more representative of a healthy business while the cost of generating these profits has been slowly whittled away:

 Clearly the Photo-Me business is just much more profitable in Europe (perhaps it's the laundrettes?) but that isn't the aspect that I like here; instead I'm happy to see such an improvement in the UK/ROI margin, as this looks to have been a real dog for years, and I just hope that all regions continue on this track (although Asia is showing signs of becoming the problem child).
 Still the fact the Europe is both the most profitable region and also the one generating more than 50% of all revenue is an arrangement that works well:

 Part of this margin improvement is no doubt down to management concentrating on more profitable lines of business, while cutting back on the laggards, but they've also focused on reducing fixed costs.
-This makes a lot of sense as the board are rightly proud of their trained field engineers, who are apparently versatile enough to turn their hand to most things, but there's a big cost base to deal with here when the market goes sour.
+This makes a lot of sense as the board are rightly proud of their trained field engineers, who are apparently versatile enough to turn their hand to most things, but there's a big fixed cost base to deal with here when the market goes sour.
 In any event the head-count has reduced sharply in recent years without any impact on the average salary of employees (with the jump last year probably down to the Asda estate acquisition):

-Looked at from a different angle I find it hard to invest in companies which don't convert their profits into cash and this is where Photo-Me's legacy of heavy investment in previous years is paying off (though it didn't at the time) through a high depreciation charge ensuring that profits are suppressed relative to the underlying cash generation.
-The consequence of this is that, following the last corporate meltdown, the balance sheet has moved from a net debt position of £45M to having over £60M in cash available (and that's after paying a special dividend):
+Looked at from a different angle I find it hard to invest in companies that don't convert their profits into cash and this is where Photo-Me's legacy of heavy investment in previous years is paying off (though it didn't at the time) through a high depreciation charge ensuring that profits are suppressed relative to the underlying cash generation.
+The consequence of this is that, following the last corporate meltdown, the balance sheet has moved from a net debt position of £45M to having over £47M in cash available (and that's after paying a special dividend):